-When symptoms require your doctor to examine your digestive system, you’ll likely have a procedure called an endoscopy.
+When symptoms require your doctor to examine your digestive system, you will likely have a procedure called an endoscopy.
 Endoscopy is a broad name for a variety of medical techniques used to examine the inside of the body using an endoscope — a flexible tube with an attached camera and light.

 Your doctor also can use special tools during an endoscopic procedure to obtain tissue samples or biopsies for further evaluation by a pathologist.